AntonWise1980/ielts-api/README.md

-# Teset App - English Synonyms API
+# Ielts Api App - English Synonyms API

 This is a lightweight **Node.js** web application that provides a **RESTful API** to search.
 I needed an API for the applications I developed in JavaScript for learning purposes.
 At that time, I thought this wouldn't work without creating an API service.
 My application, which I developed only for educational purposes, focuses on IELTS synonyms.
 I learned a lot while developing this API application.
 It was very useful.
 However, I am still looking for clean data.
 I will try to add it to the database as I find it.
-By the way it was mistake name "teset" I was trying to write test.

 Anton Wise,
 2025